- Learning to Fly in Music

 Your daughter should speak to her Music teacher as soon as possible if she feels like she is struggling.
 A discussion between the teacher and student will result in a decision about the best way in which the department can support her work in the subject.
 She may be offered supporting activities and additional reading to help her understanding of a topic, or small group support during a lunch time.
 She could also be paired with a sixth form student subject leader who will be able to support her on a more long term basis having had the benefit of doing the GCSE exam already.
-There are also a huge amount of resources that the Music department have put onto the year 10 and 11 Music Moodle pages, so she should also look there to see if there are any resources that might help her.
+There are also a huge number of resources that the Music department have put onto the Music SharePoint pages, so she should also look there to see if there are any resources that might help her.
 Remember, it is a normal part of the learning process to experience difficulties sometimes.
 Above all, don't give up!

 How can I support my daughter?

 Taking an interest in what she is doing and showing that you value what she is learning makes a tremendous difference.

 Encourage her to practise her musical instrument every day and ensure she is having ongoing conversations with her instrumental teacher about the music she is going to play for her GCSE recordings.
 Information is given to students at the beginning of Year 10 which is designed to be taken to their instrumental teacher so they are also aware of the exam board requirements.
 This information should help guide a conversation about appropriate repertoire choices, especially regarding the difficulty and lengths of pieces.

 Students should make sure they are regularly listening to recordings of all the set works that they are studying in class to increase their familiarity with particular extracts.
 Students should be encouraged to listen to unfamiliar music, whether it be those suggested to them by their teacher or independently finding and listening to other pieces themselves that link to the areas of study.
 Putting Radio 3 on in the car is an excellent place to start!